ghar1821/ParetoBench/README.md

 This code is related to the following manuscript, which has recently been accepted to Bioinformatics journal.
 DOI will be updated once manuscript is made available by the journal.

 > Givanna H. Putri, Irena Koprinska, Thomas M. Ashhurst, Nicholas J.C.
 King, Mark N. Read.
-Using single-cell cytometry to illustrate the generalisable unbiased evaluation of clustering algorithms using Pareto fronts.
+Using single-cell cytometry to illustrate integrated multi-perspective evaluation of clustering algorithms using Pareto fronts.

 ## Installation
 Make sure you have Python >= 3.6 installed.